-Construction Sciences & Building Technology prepares students for jobs designing, constructing and servicing the built environment.
-Courses of study include the areas of architecture, construction management, mechanical and electrical construction, interior design and land surveying and civil engineering technology.
+Dunwoody’s Construction Sciences & Building Technology department is for those who are interested in making buildings more safe, comfortable, and beautiful.
+Areas of study include architecture, construction management, mechanical and electrical construction, interior design, land surveying, and civil engineering technology.

 Through interdisciplinary projects, open-concept learning spaces, and shared shops and studios, students throughout all construction programs learn to work together—both at Dunwoody and in the real-world.
 This collaboration allows students to graduate with not only knowledge of their chosen field, but also a solid awareness of industry trends, best practices, and green and sustainable concepts.